the-vu will be closing down

 But then weight comes into play.
 Classics weigh less than LiteRides.
 The Classics are formed from one piece of the same material, Croslite™.
 Whereas the LiteRides feature three variations of it, one for the sole, one for the permanent integrated footbed, and a third for the thin upper.

 The weight difference is very noticeable.
 It is close to 3:2, or 50% more for the LiteRides.
 Not long into my side by side comparison, I started to feel that I preferred my Originals while wandering around the tile floored house without socks.
 I then went for some walks in the street wearing the LiteRides.
-I took a sockless walk, which brought back the discomfort I felt from the uppers of my old LiteRide sneakers, then I wore a thin nylon dress sock, and finally a cotton running sock.
-(I have not tried outdoor street walking in my exclusively indoor Originals).
+I took a sockless walk, which brought back the discomfort I felt from the uppers of my old LiteRide sneakers, then I wore a thin nylon dress sock, and finally a mostly cotton running sock.

 The cotton running sock won for street walking, although it took away most of the toe-spreading space in the LiteRides.
 But as cushy and squishy as they are, it was plainly obvious that Crocs LiteRide Crocs are certainly not a replacement for a good walking sneaker or running shoe, not that they make any promises as-such.